 What’s Changed Since August 2018?

-We’re excited to report that the $250,000 fundraising goal set almost a year and a half ago has been far exceeded.
-Since August 2018, several substantial donations have been received bringing the Richardson East Rotary Club total fundraising to $429,884 (Oct 8, 2018).
+We’re excited to report that the revised fundraising goal of $500,000 has been met.
 Those donations include a naming rights gift of $100,000 from Charles and Ann Eisemann, the Eisemann’s also made a $25,000 gift to be applied to the inclusive restroom near the playground.
 The Rees-Jones foundation made a $50,000 matching funds grant.